LSU soccer will host Lamar in first round of NCAA Tournament

 “We’re absolutely thrilled to be at home,” Hudson said.
 “We felt all year that we wanted to get back to the NCAA Tournament and the opportunity to host in front of our home fans.
 After such an unbelievable experience Saturday night (LSU football’s 32-31 OT win over Alabama), this is priceless.”

-LSU, which is making its eighth trip to the NCAA Tournament, concluded play in the Oct.
-30 in the first round of the Southeastern Conference Tournament a with a 3-0 loss in penalty kicks to Ole Miss.”
+LSU, which is making its eighth trip to the NCAA Tournament, concluded play Oct.
+30 in the first round of the Southeastern Conference Tournament with a 3-0 loss in penalty kicks to Ole Miss.”

 The Tigers also lost the services of senior leaders Maya Gordon and Rammie Noel who were ejected in the second overtime of that match for fighting and will not be available to play in either of the first two rounds of NCAA should the Tigers advance that far.